xrsheffield/website-1/content/events/an-evening-of-music-and-poetry-with-pascal-mirindi.md

 ---
 Pascal Mirindi of XR Universite de Goma, Democratic Republic of Congo, is a renowned climate activist who has a long association with XR Sheffield.
 He will be giving a talk as part of an Evening of Music and Poetry on Sunday 12th November from 5pm at Sidney & Matilda.

-Please come and help give a warm welcome Pascal on his first visit to Sheffield.
+Please come and help give a warm welcome to Pascal on his first visit to Sheffield.

 Suggested donation £5 (a portion of proceeds will go to Sheffield Palestine Solidarity Campaign)

 Acoustic Performances, Poetry, Reflections, DJs, Open Mic